mjkleinman/RINE/README.md

 1. Create a new dataloader (similar to what is done in `cifar_redundant_data.py`, `data_toy.py`, and `data_neural.py`).

-This is a (cleaned) version of the codebase to accompaning the paper: https://openreview.net/forum?id=2MYADuf2o1b.
+## Requirements

+- python 3.6+
+- torch
+- torchvision
+- scipy
+- seaborn (for plotting)

 Please reach out to michael.kleinman@ucla.edu if you have comments or questions.